Faluyi/Image-Recognition-Door-Access-Sytem/README.md

-The system implements the use of OpenCV, tcp connection, Image recognition and classification model and Mongodb database to Grant door access to registered users.
+The system Grant door access to registered users, making use of

+- OpenCV for image capturing
+- tcp connection for communication between the server and the client side if the application
+- Trained machine model for Image recognition and classification
+- Mongodb database for data storage